240-965-3915

 Center for Vein Restoration appreciates this popular southeastern state's rich history and beautiful natural scenery.
 Mild winters, a booming job market, affordable living, and a laid-back lifestyle make North Carolina the state of choice for young professionals, families, and retirees alike.

-CVR boasts two locations in North Carolina.
+CVR boasts many locations in North Carolina.
 Greensboro, known as "Gate City," is a small, vibrant community that is an easy drive to all the major cities in the state (not that you'd ever want to leave!).
 While in Greensboro, visit the International Civil Rights Center & Museum and immerse yourself in human rights, equality, and inclusion in this innovative, interactive educational experience.

 U.S. News ranks Winston-Salem as one of the best places to live in North Carolina.
-The heart of the arts scene in North Carolina, the Reynolda House Museum of American Art, and the Southeastern Center for Contemporary Art are must-see destinations.
+The heart of the arts scene in North Carolina, the Reynolda House Museum of American Art and the Southeastern Center for Contemporary Art are must-see destinations.